nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 ### Death by half-measure

 One other thing that might have played a hand in our demise was a half-measure approach to things.
-In several corners of the business, from fundraising to product to marketing, we dipped out toes in the water, but didn't really commit.
+In several corners of the business, from fundraising to product to marketing, we dipped our toes in the water, but didn't really commit.

 We built a product... but based it neither on a supremely confident vision of the future, nor on a deeply researched thesis on customer behaviour.
 We targeted engineers... but we didn't narrow the focus enough, and were too broad with